omarmiatello/telegram-api-generator/README.md

     restrictChatMember(chat_id: IntegerOrString, user_id: Integer, permissions: ChatPermissions, until_date: Integer)

 <p>Use this method to restrict a user in a supergroup.
-The bot must be an administrator in the supergroup for this to work and must have the appropriate admin rights.
+The bot must be an administrator in the supergroup for this to work and must have the appropriate administrator rights.
 Pass <em>True</em> for all permissions to lift restrictions from a user.
 Returns <em>True</em> on success.</p>

 | name | type | required | description |
 |---|---|---|---|